Prepare to Get Excited!

 But did you also realise a smoker can get an intense desire to smoke when reading a newspaper, but not when reading a book or a magazine.
 When sitting in one chair but not in another.
 When walking through one door but not through another.
 When the clock says 3.00 pm, but not when the clock says 3.15 pm.
 When having a coffee but not when having a tea.
 And so on.

-It gets even more bizarre in the case of non-malignant chronic pain, but I’ll get to that later.
+It gets even more bizarre in the case of non-malignant chronic pain that doesn\’t have adequate explanatory pathology, but I’ll get to that later.

 All I want you to really “get” for now are four main principles: